General Theory of Static Response for Markov Jump Processes

 \textit{Future studies.---} Our approach provides powerful tools to identify networks that are highly sensitive or extremely resilient to perturbations.
 It is also ideally suited to study the responses of enzymatic changes (proofreading, sensing) in chemical reaction networks, in particular in conjunction with recently developed circuit theory \cite{avanzini2023circuit}.
+Extending our approach to non-stationary response theory of Markov processes as in Refs.~\cite{mitrophanov2003stability,mitrophanov2005sensitivity,harunari2024mutual,zheng2024information} is also an interesting perspective.

-\textit{Acknowledgements---}This research was supported by Fonds National de la Recherche—FNR, Luxembourg: Project ChemComplex (C21/MS/16356329) and T.A. by Project ThermoElectroChem (C23/MS/18060819).
+\\ \textit{Acknowledgements---}This research was supported by Fonds National de la Recherche—FNR, Luxembourg: M. E. and T.A. by Project ChemComplex (C21/MS/16356329) and T. A. also by Project ThermoElectroChem (C23/MS/18060819).